Home » Tax News » Tax Relief Solutions » What is Currently Not Collectible Status?

 Should I apply for CNC status?

 CNC status allows individuals to stabilize their finances, meet essential living expenses, and work towards resolving their tax debt.
 It is important to consult with a tax professional or seek guidance from the IRS to understand the eligibility criteria and application process for CNC status.
 Remember, while CNC status offers temporary relief, it does not eliminate your tax debt entirely, and individuals should actively seek long-term solutions to their financial challenges.
-Optima Tax Relief is the nation’s leading tax resolution firm with over a decade of experience helping taxpayers with tough tax situations.
+Optima Tax Relief is the nation’s leading tax resolution firm with over $3 billion in resolved tax liabilities.